mstange/framehop/Readme.md

 Framehop is still a work in progress.
 Its API is subject to change.
 The API churn probably won't quieten down at least until we have one or two 32 bit architectures implemented.

-That said, framehop works remarkably well on the supported platforms, and is definitely worth a try if you can stomach the frequent API breakages and the lack of documentation.
+That said, framehop works remarkably well on the supported platforms, and is definitely worth a try if you can stomach the frequent API breakages.
 Please file issues if you run into any trouble or have suggestions.

 Eventually I'd like to use framehop as a replacement for Lul in the Gecko profiler (Firefox's built-in profiler).
 For that we'll also want to add x86 support (for 32 bit Linux), EHABI / EXIDX support (for 32 bit ARM Android), and Windows support.